An art exhibit and concert series creating beauty from the ashes of an arson fire.

 Creating Music Amidst the Noise of Hate

 In spring 2022, the Portland home of a Jewish family was destroyed by arson in the middle of the night.
-Their cherished grand piano, passed down through three generations, was damaged beyond repair.
-The family could not bear to see the piano tossed into a dumpster along with most of their belongings; instead, they reached out into the local community, hoping to find someone who could make creative reuse of some of the treasured piano's parts.
+Their cherished grand piano, which was the pride and joy of matriarch Grandma Bess and had been passed down through three generations, was damaged beyond repair.
+The family could not bear to see Grandma Bess's piano tossed into a dumpster along with most of their belongings; instead, they reached out into the local community, hoping to find someone who could make creative reuse of some of the treasured piano's parts.

 When they found me, we embarked on what eventually became a two-year artistic journey to reimagine "Grandma Bess' piano" as multiple works of fine art and one completely new art instrument, The Glass Piano.
 These efforts that culminated in a landmark, three-month public art exhibition and concert series at The Oregon Jewish Museum and Center for Holocaust Education in downtown Portland, Oregon.